caitlindev/simply-social/README.md

 My only use of Bootstrap is for some of their directives already built for Angular.
 Otherwise, I'm writing my own markup.

 Demonstrating some 2-way binding and custom filtering between the search field within the ssHeader directive and HomeCtrl.

+Example of form validation on the Settings page.